 Joint inflammation also causes damage to the synovial tissue, which leads to chronic deterioration of the joint structure, bones, and cartilage.
 NSAIDs do not treat the ongoing damage that occurs in the joint capsule.
 For this reason, NSAIDs treat symptoms as opposed to altering the disease course.

-The most important part of rheumatoid arthritis treatment is to slow or stop the progressive deterioration of bones and cartilage in the affected joints.
-DMARDs are the medications designed to target the autoimmune functions causing the inflammation that results in joint damage.
+One of the most important aspects of rheumatoid arthritis treatment is to slow or stop the progressive deterioration of bones and cartilage in the affected joints.
+In these patients, DMARDs are medications designed to target the autoimmune functions that result in the inflammation that causes joint damage.

-Because DMARDs interfere with the autoimmune attacks occurring in rheumatoid arthritis patients, DMARDs not only decrease inflammation, but these medications also aim to preserve the joint structures and functions in rheumatoid arthritis patients.
+Because DMARDs interfere with the autoimmune attacks occurring in rheumatoid arthritis patients, DMARDs not only decrease inflammation, but these medications also aim to preserve the joint structure and function in rheumatoid arthritis patients.

-There are many types of NSAIDs available ranging between over-the-counter to prescription types, which are stronger.
-Doctors may prescribe different types of NSAIDs to different types of patients.
-The types of NSAIDs that doctors recommend or prescribe may also depend on the state of the disease and the rate at which it has progressed.
+There are many types of NSAIDs available ranging from over-the-counter medications to more potent prescription drugs.
+Doctors may prescribe different types of NSAIDs to patients, depending on the extent and progression of the disease as well as the severity of its symptoms.

-NSAIDs are taken on an as-need basis for a short period of time.
-They aren’t meant to be taken daily for the long-term.
+NSAIDs should be taken on an as-need basis and for a short period of time.
+They aren’t meant to be taken on a daily basis for the long-term.

-There are many different types of DMARDs, but they all require a prescription.
-The most common type of DMARD is called methotrexate but there are several others, including a newer class of immunotherapy known as biologics.
+There are many different types of DMARDs, and they all require a prescription.
+The most common and oldest type of DMARD is called methotrexate.
+There are also several other types of DMARDs, including a newer class of immunotherapy agents known as biologics.

-DMARDs are a long-term medication.
+DMARDs are long-term medications.
 Most rheumatoid arthritis patients will take conventional DMARDs and/or biologics for the rest of their lives.

-In many situations, rheumatoid arthritis patients will combine NSAIDs and DMARDs as they have complimentary effects.
-By taking these two types of drugs at once, it helps in several ways.
+In many situations, rheumatoid arthritis patients will combine NSAIDs and DMARDs as they have complementary effects.
+Taking these two types of drugs in combination is beneficial in several ways.
 NSAIDs are effective at reducing inflammation and pain while patients wait for the DMARDs to take effect.
-Additionally, NSAIDs can be taken during flare-ups to support the efforts of DMARDs.
+Additionally, NSAIDs can be taken during flare-ups and support the efforts of DMARDs.

 Both NSAIDs and DMARDs have their own sets of side effects and potential risks.
 Side effects can also vary by the type of drug taken.
 For example, ibuprofen and naproxen may have different side effects though they are both NSAIDs.
 Here are the most common and concerning side effects of NSAIDs vs. DMARDs:

 Patients should only take one type of NSAID at a time.
-DMARDs, however, can be combined with each other including combining conventional DMARDs with biologics.
-You should always speak with your doctor before combining medications as different types can produce adverse reactions when taken together.
+DMARDs can be combined and taken together including combining conventional DMARDs with biologics.
+You should always speak with your doctor before combining medications of any kind, as different drugs may cause adverse reactions when taken together.